ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - observer pattern - registering many observers for state changes, state change notifies observers and their update logic is run
     - very similar to pub/sub in that it decouples 2 related entities, observer pattern is usually implemented intra-process
 - strategy pattern - select the algorithm to use at runtime, code allows receiving a strategy/algo as a parameter/argument
+- pooling
     - thread pool - spawning threads is expensive, reuse the same ones
     - object pool - dont alloc/dealloc all the time, reuse the same memory
         - same idea as thread pools and connection pools but for objects
     - connection pool
         - creating/destroying a connection like TCP is expensive
         - create a pool of persistent connection that are reused, and a entity that manages the pool and takes requests
 - Dynamic programming - solving a problem iteratively or breaking it down into subproblems
     - often use memoization to store the solution of a subproblem
 - Memoization - remembering/caching the output of a previous computation